Living Fire – Review

 The O Jerusalem by Collins and LaPierre was one of the most exciting books I ever read.
 I was visiting a friend who owned a copy.
 I started reading it before going to bed.
 I ended up spending most of the night to finish it in one sitting.

-King’s O Jerusalem is very different.
+King’s O Jerusalem is very different, but still an intriguing story.
 King has made a cottage industry by writing sequels to the Sherlock Holmes stories.
 The narrator of the tales taking Watson’s place is Mary Russell, a precocious teenager.
 In O Jerusalem she has just turned nineteen.
 Holmes recognizes her talent and is training her to become a detective like him, so he takes her along on certain cases that bring him out of retirement.

 In this case, Sherlock’s brother Mycroft enlists his help for some government work in Palestine.
 The year is 1919, after the end of World War I, the defeat of the Turks, and the beginning of the British Mandate there.
 According to the novel, Holmes had spent some time in Palestine in the 1880s and learned Arabic.
 Russell is Jewish and speaks Hebrew, at least at the bat mitzvah level.
 Holmes and Russell, then embark to the Holy Land where their adventures begin.